postsharp/Metalama.Documentation/conceptual/Aspects/simple-aspects/overriding-methods.md

 ## Overriding async and iterator methods

+> [!div id="async-iterator-default-template" class="anchor"]

 By default, the <xref:Caravela.Framework.Aspects.OverrideMethodAspect.OverrideMethod> method is used as a template for all methods, including async and iterator methods.

-To make the default template work naturally even for async and iterator methods, calls to `meta.Proceed()` and `return` statements are interpreted differently in each situation to respect the intent of normal (non-async, non-iterator) code.
+To make the default template work naturally even for async and iterator methods, calls to `meta.Proceed()` and `return` statements are interpreted differently in each situation in order to respect the intent of normal (non-async, non-iterator) code.
 That is, the default behavior tries to respect the _decorator_ pattern.

 > [!WARNING]
 > Applying the default <xref:Caravela.Framework.Aspects.OverrideMethodAspect.OverrideMethod> template to an iterator the stream to be _buffered_ into a `List<T>`.
 In case of long-running streams, this buffering may be undesirable.
 In this case, specific iterator templates must be specified (see below).